BAN-AI-Multics/dps8m/docs/md/tips.md

 Users who are running the simulator in production environments should adjust the "`oom_adj`" value so other processes are considered for termination first (or to exempt the simulator completely).
 The "`oom_adj`" is one of `32` values ranging from '`14`' through '`-17`', with '`14`' indicating the process should most likely be selected by the *OOM Killer* and '`-16`' indicating the process should most likely *not* be selected by the *OOM Killer*.
 The special value of '`-17`' exempts the process from consideration entirely.

-> At the time of writing, this functionality is *not* integrated in the simulator itself, because allowing a non-`root` process to *securely* adjust it's own "`oom_adj`" value requires adding a compile-time dependency on the "`libcap`" headers and a run-time dependency on the "`libcap`" library.
+> At the time of writing, this functionality is *not* integrated in the simulator itself, because allowing a non‑`root` process to *securely* adjust it's own "`oom_adj`" value requires adding a compile‑time dependency on the "`libcap`" headers and a run‑time dependency on the "`libcap`" library.

 * To adjust the "`oom_adj`" value to '`-17`' for all running "`dps8`" processes, use the following shell commands:
   ```dps8